Flux trapping in NbTiN strips: Number of vortices above the threshold field

-Because vortex capture and freezing is a dynamic process occuring near $T_c$, we speculate that the effective $r_c$ depends on the applied magnetic field.
+Because vortex capture and freezing is a dynamic process that occurs near $T_c$, we speculate that the effective $r_c$ depends on the applied magnetic field.
 At a fixed field, the Gibbs free energy evolves as the sample cools through the temperature-dependent changes of $r_c$ and $\Lambda$.
-The observation that, at higher field, the data are consistent with larger $r_c/W$ ratios suggests that vortices freeze closer to $T_c$ as the field increases.
-This trend is consistent with the notion that vortices becoming less mobile in the presence of other vortices.
-Moreover, from a single vortex perspective, Fig. \ref{fig:fig2} shows that the energy barrier for a vortex to leave or enter the strip increases with the applied field, further indicating that freezing occurs at temperatures closer to $T_c$ for higher field.
-Together, these arguments provide a plausible explanation for why the effective value of $r_c$ may increase with higher magnetic field.
+The observation that higher-field data align with smaller $r_c/W$ ratios suggests that vortices freeze further below $T_c$ as the field increases.
+This trend is consistent with the notion that vortices fills strong pinning sites first.
+At low magnetic fields, few vortices are trapped in a strip, filling only strong pinning sites.
+As magnetic field increases, more vortices get trapped and they start to occupy pinning sites with weaker pinning potential.
+Vortices in such sites can stay mobile until a lower temperature, lowering the freezing temperature for higher field.

-The second model is aimed at capturing the behavior near the threshold field.
-In this model, vortices are constrained to discrete sites along the center of the strip, with the number of available sites far exceeding the maximum number of vortices expected at the highest field.
-Although this model accounts for vortex-vortex interactions, it is only valid in the regime where only a single row of vortices is expected.
-Without pinning, this model reproduces the same result as the first model at low fields.
+The second model, simulated annealing (SA), captures vortex behavior near the threshold field.
+In this approach, vortices are constrained to discrete sites along the strip center, with the number of available sites chosen to exceed by far the maximum number of vortices expected at the highest field.
+Although vortex-vortex interactions are included, the model is by construction only applicable in the regime where a single column of vortices is expected.
+In the absence of pinning, the SA model produces the same result as the VL model at low fields (see Supplementary Material \cite{supp}, Sec.
+III.D.).

-To incorporate pinning, additional energy terms are introduced that randomly lower the free energy of a vortex at specific sites along the strip.
-These terms reduce the threshold field required for the first vortex to enter, broaden the initial steep slope in the number of vortices, and can produce a shallow tail, with all these effects dependending on the energies and density of pinning sites.
-The MC calculations performs exponential cooling - distinct from the experimental cooling procedure - to find the configuration that minimizes the system's energy in the presence of pinning (see supplementary materials \cite{supp} for more details).
+To incorporate pinning, we add energy terms that randomly lower the free energy of a vortex at some sites along the strip.
+These pinning terms reduce the threshold field for the first vortex to enter, broaden the steep initial rise in vortex number, and produce a shallow tail.
+The magnitude of these effects depends on both the energy scale and the density of the pinning sites.
+To obtain equilibrium configurations in the presence of pinning, we employ SA with exponential cooling—a procedure distinct from experimental cooling—to minimize the system’s energy.